Penile, Urethral, Testes & Scrotum Infections

 The imaging study is usually sonography.
 Sonography bounces sound waves off of tissues and structures and uses the echoes to form an image, a sonogram.
 If an infection is present, the sonogram may show increased blood flow to the infected area.
 Sonography is also used to rule out testicular torsion.

-Patients diagnosed with STDs (chlamydia or gonorrhea) should have their sexual partners tested and treated if necessary.
+Patients diagnosed with STIs (chlamydia or gonorrhea) should have their sexual partners tested and treated if necessary.
 They should also take an HIV test.
 The patient returns after 3 to 7 days of treatment for lab testing to insure that the infection has been eradicated.
 Unfortunately there are no effective medications for viral infections as yet.

 Most cases of orchitis and epididymitis will resolve without complications but a percentage of patients may need hospitalization.
 These are those with intractable pain; those with nausea or vomiting that inhibit oral medications; those with evidence of an abscess; those who fail to improve after 72 hours of outpatient treatment, and those who are immunocompromised with significant symptoms.